Lemmibl/Engine/README.md

 * J to generate a random "grass" texture.
 * K to generate a random "dirt" texture.
 * L to save the grass or dirt texture to harddrive (gets saved where the code files are located).

-That should be all of the keybindings for the moment. :)